Has Someone You Love Been Injured Due To Medical Malpractice In New York City? Call (212) 804-7375

 - You sustained losses as a result of the doctor’s negligence.

-A negligent doctor may be operating out of a private clinic, working in a hospital or making rounds in a nursing home.
+Negligent medical care due to misdiagnosis, miscommunication or other systemic issues can result in devastating consequences with long-term affects in the lives of patients.
+A negligent doctor, nurse or certified nursing assistant may be operating out of a private clinic, working in a hospital or making rounds in a nursing home.
 Regardless of the particulars, it is important to determine how an injury occurred and hold responsible those health care providers who do not follow widely acceptable standards of care, and injure patients in the process.